GeorgeTak/Diploma-thesis/README.md

    - The notebook will do all the steps: preprocessing, training models, showing results, and generating plots.

 5. **See the results**
    - Scroll down to view performance tables, ROC curves, and LIME explanations.
+   - Ignore any warning sign that you will see!!!

 ---